TobiasLibera/AnglerfishCam/README.md

 ## Joining ##

-The parts are designed for beeing used with a M3 hex nut (ISO 4032 or ISO 4033).
-For the other end I used a M3 head socket screw (ISO 4762) as I am convinced, once adjusted, you will not change the orientation of the cam very often.
-But as long the screw you use is M3 and has a thread length of at least 18mm (or more) it should work out fine.<br></br>
+The parts are designed for being used with a M3 hex nut (ISO 4032 or ISO 4033).
+For the other end I used a M3 socket-head screw (ISO 4762) as I am convinced, once adjusted, you will not change the orientation of the cam very often.
+But as long the screw you use is M3 and has a thread length of at least 18mm (or more) it should work out fine.
+To use some kind of thumbscrew could also be useful, I guess.\
+Also, please mind that the screw will stick over the edge of the beam parts if the thread is longer then 20mm.<br></br>

 ## Donations ##